hegenator/ots/README.md

 ## Getting started

 ### Installation
-Currently supports Mac and Linux (at least most of them?).
-Trying to run `ots` on any other operating system will cause an error, by design.
-Since the tool has not been tested on any other type of system, and there is no guarantee it would work at all on, for example, Windows, and thus no risks are taken.
+`ots` has been used mostly on Mac OS and Linux operating systems.
+The limited amount of unit tests that currently exist seem to indicate that it also works on Windows, but I have no first hand proof or experiences to back that up.
+It will probably work fine...

 Use `pip` to install `ots`. `ots` requires Python>=3.6, so depending on your Python installation you probably need to use `pip3`.